 Traditionally, the title tag appeared in the search engine result pages (SERPs) as the blue line of text above the description, conveying in a short phrase what content you will find on the page.
 However, in more recent times, Google has started rewriting title tags in the majority of search results.
-In fact, a recent study by Zyppy found that 61% of title tags are rewritten by Google.
+In fact, a recent study found that 61% of title tags are rewritten by Google.
 Even so, it’s still considered the strongest on-page SEO signal.

 Title tags are somewhat of a challenging (but fun) puzzle since you should follow a few guidelines — including the length, keywords, and brand name — if you want to have a rich SEO title tag.

 Google gives page titles 600 pixels of space in the SERPs.
 After that, Google truncates the title using an ellipsis.
 That means that if you want your title tag to be seen, it needs to fit within 600 pixels, which equates to somewhere between 55 to 60 characters in length.
 This handy tool from MOZ allows you to input your optimized title tag in the tool and view what it would look like in the SERPs.
 If your title tag ends in an ellipsis, you’ll want to shorten it.